 "Are the Olympics ready for board champion Terje Haakonsen.
 A man with attitude?” asked the American sports magazine Sports Illustrated , before the Nagano Games.

 After the Olympics, Haakonsen more or less disappeared from the competitive part of snowboarding.
-He happened to appear at a piping competition, if he liked the format.
+He attended a few pipe contest, if he liked the format.
 As he did in Swedish Åre or Austrian Gerlos.
 There was also good prize money in the aforementioned competitions.
 Because it was a new project that occupied Haakonsen in the late 90s.
 The idea of The Arctic Challenge was born.
 A format that would bring together the most creative riders in the world, for a several-day long boardsport session, made by snowboarders for snowboarders.

-The world's first super pipe was born through TAC.
-The arches became so big that a world record was set for the highest air in the quarterpipe of 9.8 metres , set by Terje himself in Midtstuen in 2007.
+The transitions became so big that a world record was set for the highest air in the quarterpipe of 9.8 metres , by Terje himself in Midtstuen in 2007.
 A record that still stands today.

 Was he right all along?

-The so-called referendum showed a clear no to the Olympics, which was sensational for a winter sports-loving nation like Norway.
+The so-called referendum showed a clear Norwegian no to the Olympics, which was sensational for a winter sports-loving nation like Norway.
 "The IOC can thank itself," wrote VG 's political editor , Fritjof Jacobsen.
 Fifteen years after Terje's sensational IOC statements, investigative journalism proved that he had been right all along.
-He who had stood alone in the storm against the great Olympic power, now stood again as a modern version of Doctor Thomas Stockmann in Ibsen's classic drama En Folkefiende , or Chief Martin Brody in Haisommer .
-The harbingers no one took seriously, but as with the prudence and judgment of posterity in hand, they remained as history's moral winners.
+He who had stood alone in the storm against the great Olympic power, was now standing tall as a modern version of Doctor Thomas Stockmann in Henrik Ibsen's classic drama A Public Enemy, or Chief Martin Brody in Jaws .
+The whistle blowers no one took seriously, but as with the prudence and judgment of posterity in hand, remained as history's moral winners.

 Ahead of the Olympics in Beijing in 2022 , there was more Olympic criticism from Haakonsen.
 In an article in Vårt Land, he questioned the lack of critical voices among Norwegian Olympic athletes about China's violation of human rights.
 Even now, the momentum in Olympic criticism was completely different from in the 90s.
 Morgenbladet's commentator and former cross-country skier Gudmund Skjeldal asked in a column whether it was right that the entire world's sports elite should gather to play in a country that kept a million Uyghurs in prison camps?
-The criticism was resolved in VG as well. " Don't play ostrich " , wrote VG 's sports commentator Leif Welhaven, with a clear address to Ole Einar Bjørndalen's Chinese coaching involvement, and at the same time highlighted Haakonsen's chronicle in Vårt Land , and called it the syllabus for the next gathering in various sports.
+The criticism followed up in VG as well. " Its time to stop ducking your head in the sand" , wrote VG 's sports commentator Leif Welhaven, with a clear address to biathlon athlete Ole Einar Bjørndalen's Chinese coaching involvement.
+At the same time he highlighted Haakonsen's chronicle in Vårt Land , and called it the syllabus for the next gathering in various sports.

 A snowboarder's chronicle as a curriculum in the top sport?
 An idea from Verdens Gang that we can like.